25 Unbeatable Things to Do in Saint Martin and St. Maarten

 4) Visit Loterie Farm

-This is in no way a farm.
-There are no cows or goats, so this isn’t a place to bring the kids to feed the animals.
+Loterie Farm is not a farm.
+There are no cows or goats or anything you can pet – so it’s not a place to bring the kids for a barnyard moment.

-However, Loterie Farm is still one of the coolest St. Martin attractions.
+So what is it?
+One of the coolest St. Martin attractions.

-It sits on 100 acres of lush land in Pic Paradis and is like a beach club – but without the beach and in the middle of the tropical jungle.
+Set on 100 acres of lush land in Pic Paradis, it’s like a beach club – but without the beach and in the middle of the tropical jungle.

 If all that lounging sounds boring to you, or you need to get your adrenaline rush on, there are ziplines and hiking trails to scratch that itch.

-Loterie Farm has regular parties with DJs and food-and-drink specials so look out for those when you’re in town.
+Loterie Farm has regular parties with DJs and food-and-drink specials, so look out for those when you’re on the island.

 5) Taste rum at Canne & Melasse